vegettablee/RAGiMessageFinder/README.md

    - ReLU activation for non-linearity
    - 20% dropout for regularization

-4. **Single Output Head** (Simplified from dual-head in v1.0):
+4. **Dual Output Heads**:
-   - Predicts probability that each message belongs to current thread
+   - **Rank Head**: Predicts ranking scores for messages using ListNetLoss
-   - Top-k selection based on ground truth thread length
+     - Top-k selection based on highest softmax scores
-   - Removed keep/discard head as nodes are removed after each iteration
+     - Learns relative importance and ordering of messages
+   - **Keep Head**: Predicts binary keep/discard decisions using BCELoss
+     - Sigmoid activation with temperature scaling (T=0.5 for sharper boundaries)
+     - Threshold at 0.50 for final keep/discard decisions
+   - **Joint Loss**: Weighted sum combines both heads (rank_weight=1.0, keep_weight=1.25)
+     - Allows both heads to directly influence each other during training

 ## Training Strategy

 ### Iterative Thread Prediction with Teacher Forcing

-The model is trained using a **sequential teacher-forcing approach** where it learns to predict threads one at a time:
+The model is trained using a **sequential teacher-forcing approach with dual head predictions**:

 ```python
 For each conversation: